Steven Craig

-Steven Craig (born 5 February 1981) is a Scottish retired professional footballer who is assistant manager of Gala Fairydean Rovers.
+Steven Craig (born 5 February 1981) is a Scottish retired professional footballer who is assistant manager of Gillingham.

 Craig has previously played for Falkirk, Motherwell, Aberdeen, Dundee, Livingston, Ross County, Partick Thistle, Wycombe Wanderers and Dumbarton.
 His father Joe was also a footballer, who played for Partick Thistle and Celtic.

 Early life

 He was born in Blackburn, Lancashire.
 His father, Joe Craig, was playing for Blackburn Rovers at the time.

 Career

 Craig began his career as a youth player at Raith Rovers and after leaving the club in 2000, played one match for junior club Broxburn Athletic He then signed his first professional contract at Scottish First Division club Falkirk, signing initially for three months, but after scoring on his debut on 30 September 2000 against Livingston, he was given a three-year contract.

 In January 2003, Craig moved to Scottish Premier League club Motherwell.
 He made his debut for the club on 29 January 2003 in a 1–0 defeat against Kilmarnock and scored his first goal on 19 February 2003, in a 2–1 win against Dunfermline Athletic.
 On 5 June 2003, he signed a new one-year contract with the club.

 On 12 May 2004, Craig, along with Motherwell team-mate Derek Adams, signed a pre-contract with Aberdeen to join the club on 1 June 2004.
 He made his debut on the opening day of the 2004–05 season against Rangers.
 On 24 August 2004, he scored against Berwick Rangers then four days later, scored twice against Livingston in a 2–0 win.
 These turned out to be his only goals for the club.
 After falling out of favour with Aberdeen manager Jimmy Calderwood, Craig was allowed to go on trial with Belgian club Sint Truiden and was placed on the transfer list at the end of the season.
 He also went on trial at Bradford City, At the end of the summer transfer window in August 2005, Craig was released by Aberdeen.

 After his release from Aberdeen, Craig had trials at Dunfermline Athletic and Carlisle United.
 On 15 September 2005, he signed for Dundee.
 After one season with Dundee, Craig signed for Livingston on 19 June 2006.